pht1207/parkers-portfolio/README.md

 # This is the code for my portfolio website

-This is a very React project with three pages, accessed via React Router.
+It is a simple React project with three pages, accessed via React Router.

 ## Available Pages